-1. This Annex are not intended to replace any requirements of the Rules.
-They are intended as complementary guidelines on how to utilize high manganese austenitic steel in the design and fabrication of fuel tanks complying with the Rules.
+- 1. This Annex are not intended to replace any requirements of the Rules.
+They are intended as complementary guidelines on how to utilize high manganese austenitic steel in the design and fabrication of fuel tanks complying with the Rules. - 2.
+High manganese austenitic steel for cryogenic service is used for only domestic voyage.
+When high manganese austenitic steel for cryogenic service is used for international voyage, it is to be approved by the relevant administration.